RTXteam/RTX/ISSUE_TEMPLATES/kg2rollout.md

   - [ ] in [code/UI/OpenAPI/python-flask-server/RTX_OA3_TRAPI1.2_KG2.yaml](../code/UI/OpenAPI/python-flask-server/RTX_OA3_TRAPI1.2_KG2.yaml)
 - [ ] build a new KG2c on `buildkg2c.rtx.ai` from the `kg2integration` branch (how-to is [here](https://github.com/RTXteam/RTX/tree/master/code/kg2c#build-kg2canonicalized))
   - [ ] before starting the build:
-    - [ ] make sure there is enough disk space available on `arax.ncats.io` (need at least 80G, ideally >100G). delete old KG2 database directories from `/data/orangeboard/databases` as needed (warn the team on Slack in advance).
+    - [ ] make sure there is enough disk space available on `arax-databases.rtx.ai` (need at least 100G, ideally >120G). delete old KG2 database directories as needed (warn the team on Slack in advance).
     - [ ] make sure to choose to build a new synonymizer in `kg2c_config.json`, as described in the how-to
   - [ ] after the build is done, verify it looks ok:
     - [ ] the 'build node' (node with ID `RTX:KG2c`) has the expected version number (KG2.X.Y)